Jumpstart UTulsa - The University of Tulsa

 • Germany

 Get ready to embark on a one-week international adventure with the unique opportunity to explore the rich cultural tapestry of Germany and immerse yourself in its diverse landscapes, history, and traditions.
-Visit Siegen University, a UTulsa partner for over 25 years, tour the Haribo and Lindt stores, visit the castle ruins of Burg Drachenfels and the summer villa Schloss Drachenburg, Siegerland Museum, hike in the forest of Tiergarten, engage with high school students in a migrant neighborhood at Gesamtschule am Schiessberg, take a Culture of Remembrance walking tour, and more.
+Visit Siegen University, a UTulsa partner for over 25 years, tour the Haribo and Lindt stores, visit the castle ruins of Burg Drachenfels and the summer villa Schloss Drachenburg, Siegerland Museum, hike in the forest of Tiergarten, engage with high school students in a migrant neighborhood at Gesamtschule am Schiessberg, take a Culture of Remembrance walking tour and more.

 Learn more